Skip to content

 9. Known Issues

-MQTT Stuttering, Unable to Receive Messages
+MQTT Lag, Unable to Receive Messages

 However, this issue has not been observed when connecting to mosquitto.

-Kafka Unable to Consume Immediately After Startup
+Kafka Cannot Consume Messages Immediately After Startup

-This may be related to Kafka's Rebalance mechanism.
+The reason may be related to Kafka's Rebalance mechanism.